 Customizing the SDK

 Using the SDK Builder gives you more control over the initialization and modular components used when the SDK is running.
-Below you can find examples of initializing the SDK using the SDK Builder and implementing modular components:
+Below you can find examples of initializing the SDK using the SDK Builder and implementing modular components.

 - Storage to manage stored data

-- MySQL Connection Pool as an alternative storage backend
+- MySQL Backend as an alternative storage backend

 - Bitcoin Chain Service to provide network data